YZY010418/CPSea/Model_Generation_and_Evaluation/README.md

 ### 3.1 Rename

 To make the rest process smooth, we first rename the outputs from three models, to name the receptor as R and binder as L, and also unify the file name as {targetID}_{num}.pdb.
-We suggest to collect all generated pdb files in "XXX_generated" folder first (remain subfolders), then run:
+We suggest to rename the generation output directory into "XXX_generated" folder.
+For PepFlow, the `pdbs` director generated after sampling process should be renamed.
+Then run:

 ```
 python PostProcess/rename_glad.py -i glad_generated -o glad_renamed